mx101/NotGalaga/DEVELOPMENT.md

 - 7:45pm - Added additional controller inputs and final scoreboard display

 - 8:15pm - Added shots fired and shots hit to scoreboard

+- 9:20pm - Implemented ReturnToFormation so enemies return to their original position after running out of moves